-Normally it would be at this point that I tell you this lovely lady is available in my shop, but my friend who found her has snatched her up – as it should be.
+Normally it would be at this point that I tell you this lovely lady is available in my online shop, but my friend who found her has snatched her up – as it should be.

 I hope you’ve enjoyed this transformation as much as I have.
 Pin and share to inspire to think twice before leaving a dumpster dresser in distress.